ATLAS-B28/storyTel-clone/README.md

 # StroyTel - Clone
- This is learned from Brad Traversy's Node.js tutorial of a Story Book application The stack is MEN + handlebars, google Oauth and passport.js Link to original repo ->https://github.com/bradtraversy/storybooks
+This was learned and built upon Brad Traversy's Node.js tutorial of the Story Book application The stack is MEN + handlebars, Google Oauth & Passport.js Link to original repo ->https://github.com/bradtraversy/storybooks